From marketing mistakes to excessive outsourcing and unnecessary meetings, businesses waste tons of money every year.

 If you’re looking for ways to cut costs around your office without sacrificing the quality of service you provide, simple swaps can end up saving you a lot of money.

 One easy way to reduce unnecessary spending and also improve your office’s efficiency is to switch from a traditional office phone system to SIP calling.

 Keep reading to learn more about SIP and how it can change your business for the better!

 What is SIP Calling?

-SIP stands for Session Initiation Protocol, and it works with VoIP (Voice Over Internet Protocol) phone systems.
+SIP phone stands for Session Initiation Protocol, and its the process of transmitting voice calls over a SIP trunk and works with VoIP (Voice Over Internet Protocol) phone systems.

 A traditional phone system consists of two parts.
 First is the PBX, which is responsible for call management features like voicemail.